Dev-Arnab-Flutter/Dev-Arnab-Flutter/README.md

 ## ⚡ Fun Fact

-I'm also a **debut author** 📚—published a psychological crime thriller novel!
+I'm also a **debut author** 📚—publishing a psychological crime thriller novel!
 When I'm not coding apps, I'm crafting stories.
 The same principles apply: clean narrative architecture, compelling user engagement, and meticulous attention to detail.

 ---